john-org/2-react-Intro/readme.md

 export default Pirate;
 ```

 A React class component uses Object Oriented Syntax and adds features to a functional component however, in recent versions of React, functional components have gained the equivalent functionality through a feature known as "Hooks."
-Their usage will likely be reduced in the next few years.
+The use of class components will likely be reduced in the next few years.
 We will look at React hooks in a future class.

 ## Header Functional Component

-Create a new Header component:
+Create a new `Header.js` component in the `components` folder:

 ```js
 import React, { Component } from 'react';